Baseball in the Netherlands: 1970–present

 In 1979, a Dutch pitcher made his MLB debut on the mound in Milwaukee.
 The Red Sox were trailing 4–1, as they called Remmerswaal.
 His debut was a good one, even though his team lost 5–3.
 After the game, journalists seemed fascinated that a Dutch player could have come so far in the game.
 Remmerswaal's MLB career only lasted two seasons, due to injuries.
 After the 1980 season, Remmerswaal had pitched in 22 games (3 victories and 1 loss).
 His short career among baseball's elite lasted 55 innings.
 After his major league career, Remmerswaal went to Italy and played on several teams for many years.

 The 1980s and 1990s were bad decades for many baseball clubs.
-In 1986, Charles Urbanus Jr. decided that it would be his last season.
-This was a huge blow for his club, the Amstel Tijgers.
-Urbanus was a magnet for players, who considered it an honour to play with him.
+In 1986, Urbanus Jr. decided that it would be his last season.
+This was a huge blow for his club, the Amstel Tijgers, since he was a magnet for players, who considered it an honour to play with him.
 But an Amstel Tigers without him was not as attractive to new talent, and the club lost competitiveness.
 Eventually, the members voted for a merger with HCAW from Bussum, a club that was playing the lower league.
 The new club, HCAW Tigers, were promoted to the major league in 1989 and would go on to win the title in 1996 and 1998, albeit without any of the old Amstel Tijgers players.
-Haarlem Nicols were particularly dominant in the 1980s with seven pennants over ten years, but declared bankruptcy in 1994, just five years after winning their last pennant.
+Haarlem Nicols were particularly dominant in the 1980s, with seven pennants over ten years, but declared bankruptcy in 1994, just five years after winning their last pennant.

-In 1981, Neptunus Rotterdam won the pennant for the first time since the baseball team's foundation in 1942.
+In 1981, Neptunus Rotterdam won the pennant for the first time since the baseball team formed in 1942.
 Neptunus began to dominate the championship during the 1990s and 2000s, winning 11 pennants in total, including seven consecutively between 1999 and 2005.